Best business VoIP provider (UK)

 Poly Trio 8800 Conference Phone

-The PolyTrio 8800 is a modern business conference phone that marries excellent voice quality with video and content performance.
+The PolyTrio 8800 is a modern business conference phone with video and content performance that marries excellent voice quality.
 The Polycom Trio can turn meeting rooms into a collaborative, hassle-free team working environment.

-Prices between business VoIP providers can vary quite significantly, so it's essential to get several quotes to understand each will charge you per month.
+Prices between business VoIP providers can vary quite significantly, so it's essential to get several quotes to understand what they will charge you per month.

-Work out how many minutes you use approximately per month and then look to see if it's worth paying a set fee for a certain number of minutes, or would it be less expensive with a pay-as-you-go provider?
+Work out how many minutes you use approximately per month and then see if it's worth paying a set fee for a certain number of minutes, or would it be less expensive with a pay-as-you-go VoIP provider?